Problem at Roche warehouse raises fears over UK COVID tests

-Roche informed doctors about the problem at its U.K. distribution center in Sussex, southern England, in a letter that advised customers to “prioritize essential services only.”
+Roche informed doctors about the problem at its U.K. distribution centre in Sussex, southern England, in a letter that advised customers to “prioritize essential services only.”

 Roche said the problem arose after it moved to a new automatic warehouse in September.